BetaHuhn/worker-setup/README.md

 worker-setup login
 ```

-Will authenticate Wrangler with CloudFlare, either via the browser or by specifying an API token.
+Will authenticate Wrangler with Cloudflare, either via the browser or by specifying an API token.

 ### Migrate